F1 cancels season-opening Australian GP amid virus concerns - WHIZ News

-MELBOURNE, Australia (AP) — The first Formula One Grand Prix of the season was canceled two hours before the first official practice was set to start Friday after organizers relented to pressure to call it off amid the spreading coronavirus.
+Fans will be refunded for their tickets.
+Negotiations are continuing with hundreds of suppliers for the race.

+Practice, qualifying and Sunday’s race were all scrapped, casting doubt over the Bahrain Grand Prix which is scheduled to be held next week and the Vietnamese GP, scheduled for April 5.
+Authorities in Bahrain have already said no fans will be allowed into the circuit.
+Carey said a decision on whether or not to go ahead with the the race would be made in coming days.
+The Chinese GP had already been postponed.

-The decision came after six-time world champion Lewis Hamilton said he was shocked that organizers planned to proceed with the Australian Grand Prix, which regularly attracts more than 300,000 people, and McLaren’s decision to withdraw when one of its team members tested positive for the virus.
+Six-time world champion Lewis Hamilton used the first official news conference with F1 drivers in Melbourne to say he was shocked that organizers planned to proceed with the Australian Grand Prix, which regularly attracts more than 300,000 people over four days.
+McLaren’s decision to withdraw when one of its team members tested positive for the virus was the catalyst for the decision.
+That person and 14 other team members have been placed in quarantine in the team hotel for 14 days.

-The sport’s governing body, FIA, issued a joint statement with F1 and the Australian GP to confirm the cancellation following hours of speculation about whether the race would go ahead.

-FIA said a meeting overnight involving the nine remaining team principals and organizers “concluded with a majority view of the teams that the race should not go ahead.”

 Hamilton’s Mercedes-AMG Petronas team said it sent a letter to the FIA and F1 requesting the cancellation and had commenced preparations to leave even before the decision was publicly announced.